-By filing the waiver the claimants are opting out of paying the annual maintenance fee in exchange for the performance of \$100 of assessment work on each mining claim.
+By filing the waiver, the claimants are opting out of paying the annual maintenance fee in exchange for the performance of \$100 of assessment work on each mining claim.
 Filing a waiver instead of paying the maintenance fee is only an option for small miners, it is not a requirement.
+If a waiver is filed and the claimants intend to conduct assessment work on the claim, they need to first contact the appropriate BLM or USFS Field Office prior to any disturbance.

 The Maintenance Fee Waiver Certification (Form 3830-2) is due on or before September 1, as a maintenance fee payment would be due.
-The BLM form Maintenance Fee Waiver Certification (Form 3830-2) is the only form that may be used to file as a small miner.
+A current, BLM Form 3830-2 titled Maintenance Fee Waiver Certification (Form 3830-2) is the only form that may be used to file as a small miner.
 When a current Small Miner Maintenance Fee Waiver Certification (Form 3830-2) is available, this is the only acceptable form.
 There is no fee to file this form with the BLM.